 Organic mulch colored red

-Organic mulch colored with vegetable dyes adds contrast and interest to gardens.
+Organic mulch colored with vegetable dyes (like this red bark mulch) adds contrast and interest to gardens.
 It’ll need replenishing every two to three years.

 Mulch with gold organic dye

 Most natural organic mulches will turn gray in about a year, depending on the amount of sunlight that hits them.
 However, if you want more color to accent the colors of your plants and flowers, buy custom-colored organic mulches (photos).
 They’re processed with vegetable dyes in several colors.
 Expect the color to last for two to three years.
 Bright colors like red bark mulch might run a bit during a hard rain, but the color should wash off nearby walks.
 Colored mulches also tend to have finer textures, a characteristic that helps them mat together and stay in place on slopes.
 Ask for colored mulch at your local nursery.

 Stone mulches also come in a variety of colors, depending on the rock types available.
 The colors won’t fade, but lighter-colored rock may need periodic cleaning to keep it looking fresh.